iam-mhaseeb/pyspecty/readme.md

 #### Installation notes

-pyspecty does not depends on external libraries.
+pyspecty depends on `singleton-decorator` only.

 pyspecty automatically search python errors on stackoverflow.
 See [Usage](#usage) below.